 Across the province, hospitals have implemented new measures to help support their fellow health care practitioners, their patients, and their families during a global pandemic.
 One program that encompasses the key principles of connectivity and support is SCOPE.

 SCOPE, which stands for Seamless Care Optimizing the Patient Experience, enhances primary care practitioners’ (PCPs) ability to connect to a team of providers through a single point of access.
 The program allows for community physicians to quickly and easily connect with hospital staff to get rapid insights, including opinions, referrals, and advice, as well as with community services.

 Starting with a soft-launch in January 2020, SCOPE Scarborough is a joint collaboration between Scarborough Health Network (SHN) and Scarborough Centre for Healthy Communities (SCHC).
 Together, the two partners have come together to support their community primary care physicians.

 When the pandemic hit in March 2020, SHN and SCHC began to look at how to best to grow the program to support their community partners.
 Thus, in October 2020, the program was relaunched to broaden the number of primary care physicians that were able to access the services.
 Since the relaunch in October, over 80 physicians have joined the program.

 SCOPE was originally developed as a quality improvement collaborative by Women’s College Hospital, University Health Network, the TC LHIN Home & Community Care and primary care physicians.
-The program has now expanded across Toronto and is affiliated with 8 hospital and health care partners in the GTA and has registered over 800 PCPs.
-SCOPE aims to improve care for complex patients with multiple chronic conditions – conditions that previously relied on the emergency department for care.
-One phone call provides a streamlined connection and promotes a stronger connection between community primary care and hospital services.
+The program expanded across Toronto, is affiliated with eight hospital and health care partners in the GTA, and has registered over 800 PCPs.
+SCOPE aims to improve care for patients with complex, multiple chronic conditions, who previously relied on the emergency department for care.